 Thankfully, her Compassion centre provided all the basic items she required for her training.
-Before long, Miriam was among the 3000 police recruits graduates—even receiving a special award from the President of Kenya!
+Before long, Miriam was among the 3,000 police recruit graduates—even receiving a special award from the President of Kenya!

 With women making up just 10 per cent of Kenya’s police force, 21-year-old Miriam wants to inspire other girls.

 “I want to be an example that girls can emulate.
 I want them to believe that they can be whatever they put their mind to,” says Miriam.
 “With this opportunity I have, I want to rise in rank and become a decisionmaker in the police force.”

 Rosa was born in Villa El Salvador in Southern Lima, Peru.
 She remembers crying from hunger as a young girl.
 Thankfully, when she was seven years old, she was registered with the Child Sponsorship Program.

 When Rosa was 9, her mother became ill with schizophrenia and her father abandoned the family.
 Life was difficult but the Compassion staff encouraged her: ‘God won’t give you more than you can handle and we are to help you.’

 With Compassion’s support, Rosa graduated from university as a fishing engineer and completed her thesis, winning a scholarship to complete a master’s degree.

 At 27 years old, Rosa has gone further than she ever imagined.
 She’s now focusing on a Ph.D. in Marine Biology at Franco-Peruvian Doctoral School where she recently received a scholarship.